Collaborative management of urban commons

 The Co-City project worked to regenerate deprived neighbourhoods by transforming abandoned structures and vacant land into hubs of resident participation, with the aim being to foster community spirit as well as the creation of social enterprises that contribute to the reduction of urban poverty.
 This was achieved through the implementation of ‘pacts of collaboration’ between residents or associations and the local authority, often based on the reuse of abandoned urban spaces and structures.
 These pacts were legal tools through which the forms the informal cooperation would take were facilitated (i.e. stimulating collective use, management, ownership of urban assets, provision of services, infrastructure, etc.).
 This process was initiated and facilitated by the City Council of Turin and the network of the ‘Houses of the Neighbourhoods.’

 The project’s approach aimed to foster urban innovation while also tackling social exclusion alongside some of the city’s most challenging urban contexts.
 The structured process of co-creation and collaborative management of the urban commons enabled the project to proceed, under the initiation by both the city and residents, and formalised in tailored “contracts.”
 The implementation of these pacts of collaboration have ultimately improved the participation of residents in various parts of the city, fostering the commitment of the citizens towards a more inclusive and cohesive city.

 RELATED HORIZON 2020 PROJECTS

-• Cascina Roccafranca, a former farmstead in the outskirts of Turin, a case study in the Open Heritage project was also reconstructed under the pacts of collaboration: https://openheritage.eu/wp-content/uploads/2020/01/D2.2_Observatory_Cases_Report.pdf
+• Cascina Roccafranca, a former farmstead in the outskirts of Turin, a case study in the Open Heritage is one of the Neighborhood Houses that support the implementation of the Co-city project: https://openheritage.eu/wp-content/uploads/2020/01/D2.2_Observatory_Cases_Report.pdf